OWASP/wstg/document/2-Introduction/README.md

 When evaluating the security posture of an application, it is important to take into consideration certain factors, such as the size of the application being developed.
 Application size has been statistically proven to be related to the number of issues found in the application during testing.
 Since testing reduces issues, it is logical for larger size applications to be tested more often than smaller size applications.

 When security testing is done in several phases of the SDLC, the test data can prove the capability of the security tests in detecting vulnerabilities as soon as they are introduced.
 The test data can also prove the effectiveness of removing the vulnerabilities by implementing countermeasures at different checkpoints of the SDLC.
-A measurement of this type is also defined as “containment metrics” and provides a measure of the ability of a security assessment performed at each phase of the development process to maintain security within each phase.
+A measurement of this type is also defined as "containment metrics" and provides a measure of the ability of a security assessment performed at each phase of the development process to maintain security within each phase.
 These containment metrics are also a critical factor in lowering the cost of fixing the vulnerabilities.
 It is less expensive to deal with vulnerabilities in the same phase of the SDLC that they are found, rather then fixing them later in another phase.

 Security test metrics can support security risk, cost, and defect management analysis when they are associated with tangible and timed goals such as: